jk-labs-inc/jokerace/TOS.md

 you may request correction of your personal data if it is incorrect or no longer relevant, or ask to restrict the processing of the data you can designate an authorized agent to make a request under the CCPA on your behalf.
 We may deny a request from an authorized agent that does not submit proof that they have been validly authorized to act on your behalf in accordance with the CCPA. you may request to opt-out from future selling of your personal information to third parties.
 Upon receiving a request to opt-out, we will act upon the request as soon as feasibly possible, but no later than 15 days from the date of the request submission.
-To exercise these rights, you can contact us by email at hi@layer3.xyz, or by referring to the contact details at the bottom of this document.
+To exercise these rights, you can contact us by email at hello@jklabs.co, or by referring to the contact details at the bottom of this document.
 If you have a complaint about how we handle your data, we would like to hear from you.

 10. DO WE MAKE UPDATES TO THIS NOTICE?